eslint/rfcs/designs/2026-markdown-custom-parsers/README.md

 This proposal does not:

-- add a Rust parser to `@eslint/markdown` by default.
+1. Add a Rust parser to `@eslint/markdown` by default.
-- change the default parser.
+2. Change the default parser.
-- define how native or WebAssembly parser packages are built or distributed.
+3. Define how native or WebAssembly parser packages are built or distributed.
-- support asynchronous parsers.
+4. Support asynchronous parsers.
-- guarantee that every `@eslint/markdown` rule works with every custom parser.
+5. Guarantee that every `@eslint/markdown` rule works with every custom parser.

 ### New Language Options